Title Loan Laws And Disclosures For Each State

 Vermont

 Title loans aren’t legal in Vermont because the interest rate may exceed the state’s allowed limit.
-Vermont also requires state lending licensing, which generally prevents title loans from being offered.

 Virginia